AnthonyCxx/Notes-and-Writeups/C++/Advanced/Variadic Functions.md

 ```

 ### Folding with Commas
 Folding over a comma allows you to apply a function to each argument in a parameter pack.
-Any fold that contains a comma will be a right fold.
+Any fold that contains a comma will be a right fold. <br />
+I have no idea how this works.

 ```C++
 #include <iostream>